jonathancraddock/mootparadox_grav/pages/02.hiking/helvellyn-and-the-grisedale-horseshoe/default.md

 media_order: '00helvellyn.jpg,helvellyn.jpg,birkhouse-moor-towards-helvellyn.jpg,striding-edge-1.jpg,striding-edge-2.jpg,st-sunday-crag.jpg,grisedale-tarn-from-seat-sandal.jpg,cofa-pike.jpg,st-sunday-crag-from-fairfield.jpg'
 ---

-Without wishing to overstate the emotion of a specific moment, it was the scene below, near Grisedale Beck, that reminded me of what I have always wanted from a Lakeland walk.
+It was the scene below, from near Grisedale Beck, that reminded me what I have always looked for in a Lakeland walk.
 The high, craggy fells - not the sheep!
 The day was destined to end in darkness and fog, navigating off Arniston Crag with a headtorch.
-Needless to say, that was not part of my original plan!
+Not my original plan, but a lesson in always being prepared.

 ===

-I began this project of Wainwright Bagging in August 2010 with a clean slate, as I can't remember for certain which summits I visited 20 years ago.
-Until today I had stuck with the Northern Fells.
-Blencathra will always be a personal favourite but, I'm sure like many others, Helvellyn was probably the first mountain I ever wanted to climb.
+I began this project of Wainwright Bagging in August 2010 with a clean slate; I can't remember which summits I visited 20 years ago.
+I began with the Northern Fells.
+Blencathra will always be a personal favourite, and I'm sure I'm not alone in that, but Helvellyn was probably the first mountain I ever wanted to climb.
+For many, it's probably the first (or only!) summit they would think about.

 ![helvellyn](helvellyn.jpg "helvellyn")
 *View towards Helvellyn.*

-And so, it was Wednesday 6th October when I found myself in Glenridding for the first time in many years, to tackle a modified Grisedale Horseshoe.
+And so it was on Wednesday, 6th October, that I found myself back in Glenridding and Patterdale for the first time in many years, to tackle a modified Grisedale Horseshoe.
 I believe the classic route would be structured around Catstycam, Helvellyn and St Sunday Crag.
-In this walk, I wanted to include Striding Edge and also some additional Wainwrights, so the horseshoe became slightly extended; nine Wainwrights to be precise.
+In this walk, I wanted to include Striding Edge, and some additional Wainwrights, so the horseshoe became extended; nine Wainwrights to be precise.
 It also added up to around 8000 feet of ascent, and a fairly tough daywalk.

 ### Route Summary

 Park in Patterdale.
 I was lucky and managed to get into the road-layby near the White Lion Inn, but otherwise go to the Patterdale Hotel and hand them the shirt off your back.
-(Or £3.50 if you think you might be needing your shirt later.)
+(Or £3.50 at 2010 pricing if you think you might be needing your shirt later.)
 There's a public toilet in the White Lion car park, which is a welcome sight after a 90 minute drive!
 From there, head directly to Hole in the Wall via the path that takes you through the Patterdale Hotel car park.
 I followed the Striding Edge path, but only after a short detour to Birkhouse Moor.

 The Helvellyn summit is the beginning of a route along the edge of the crags that takes you to Nethermost Pike and then Dollywaggon Pike.
 Drop down to Grisedale Tarn, and climb Seat Sandal from the north and descend to the east, down to Grisedale Hause.
 Climb the scree/path up to Fairfield.
 Head down the ridge, over Cofa Pike to Deepdale Hause (some care is needed here) and then on to the summit of St Sunday Crag.
 This is now well into the homeward stretch!
 Head back towards the Patterdale Hotel, via Birks and Arniston Crag.

 ### Map